 This phased methodology ensures there are no abrupt shifts in funding and supports stability in service delivery across the aging network.
 AGE will continue to monitor implementation impacts and provide technical assistance, data transparency, and timely communication to AAAs and other stakeholders throughout the transition.

-NSIP funds will be distributed based on meal counts for FFY26.
-NSIP funds will be distributed using the IFF calculation starting in FFY2027.
+NSIP funds were distributed based on meal counts for FFY2026.
+Beginning in FFY2027, NSIP funds will transition to the IFF using the same three-year phase-in approach as Title III funding.

 FFY2027–FFY2029 Projected IFF Allocation by AAA: Formula Ratios and Percentage Share for Title III-B, III-C1, III-C2, III-D, and III-E Funds (Based on Full Implementation of 2020 Census and ACS Data)